turingschool/mod-0-curriculum/session5/index.md

 Oops, I need to fix my spelling mistake
 ```

-- Instead of simply absorbing information, practice and apply
+- Instead of simply trying to absorb information, practice and apply
 - Today's Goals

+## Capstone Preview

+We'll break into FE and BE groups to talk briefly about the Mod 0 Capstone and how to submit it (5 min).

+## Intros, Review, and Icebreaker

 <div class="try-it">
   <h3>Intros, Review, and Icebreaker</h3>